zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-architecture-intro.md

 ## Introduction

 The Azure portal is a single page application which can dynamically load a collection of extensions.
 Extensions are simply web applications written using the Azure Portal SDK.
-These extensions are loaded in the azure portal via an IFrame.
-This allows extensions to load content securely in a isolated context.
+These extensions are loaded in the Azure Portal via an IFrame.
+This allows extensions to load content securely in an isolated context.